Sanjeevanil/hack_princeton_2019_demo/README.md

     ClusterImagePoint objects.
 This list can then be passed into `get_cluster_dataset` to get the `(features, labels)` which can then be passed into any clustering algorithm
+- running `python3 ./clustering_experiments/nearest_centroid.py` clusters the
+    data and outputs to csv files